nandorojo/swr-firestore/README.md

 Returns a dictionary with the following values:

 - `add(data)`: Extends the Firestore document [`add` function](https://firebase.google.com/docs/firestore/manage-data/add-data).
   - It also updates the local cache using SWR's `mutate`.
-This will prove highly convenient over the regular `set` function.
+This will prove highly convenient over the regular `add` function provided by Firestore.

 The returned dictionary also includes the following [from `useSWR`](https://github.com/zeit/swr#return-values):